shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 }
 ```

+We'll need to create an account [here](https://rpc.maticvigil.com/) to have a quota for the RPC.
+Create an App and replace `{APP_ID}` in the config with the App Id.

-We'll need to install the HD wallet provider.
+Make sure to install the HD wallet provider.

 ```bash
 yarn add -D @truffle/hdwallet-provider